codemeta/codemeta/developer-guide.md

 In this case, the "@type" was specified in the context file.

-When the JSON-LD "@type" is applied to a JSON object, the type information is serialized to RDF with an RDF type statement, for example, this JSON object from the sample instance file:
+When the JSON-LD "@type" is applied to a JSON object, the type information is serialized to RDF with an RDF type statement, for example, this JSON object from the sample CodeMeta document:

 ```
 "agents":[